ibm-cloud-docs/vpc/vsi-images.md

 Custom images must meet the following requirements:
 - Contain a single file or volume
-- Is in qcow2 format
+- Is in qcow2 or vhd format
 - Is cloud-init enabled
 - The operating system is supported as a stock image
 - Size doesn't exceed 250 GB